rssnyder/discord-stock-ticker/README.md

 If you have a request for a new ticker or issues with a current one, please open a github issue or find me on discord at `jonesbooned#1111` or [join the support server](https://discord.gg/CQqnCYEtG7).

 Love these bots?
 Maybe [buy me a coffee](https://ko-fi.com/rileysnyder)!
+Or send some crypto to help keep these bots running:

+eth: 0x27B6896cC68838bc8adE6407C8283a214ecD4ffE
+doge: DTWkUvFakt12yUEssTbdCe2R7TepExBA2G
+bch: bitcoincash:qrnmprfh5e77lzdpalczdu839uhvrravlvfr5nwupr
+btc: bitcoin:1N84bLSVKPZBHKYjHp8QtvPgRJfRbtNKHQ